Non-singular Bouncing Cosmology in $f(R,G,T)$--Quintom model: Stability Analysis and Ghost-Free Conditions

 \subsubsection{Hamiltonian Structure and Degree of Freedom Counting}

-As detailed in Appendix \ref{sec:Hamiltonian}, we perform a complete 3+1 decomposition of the action (\ref{eq:action}) to determine the independent physical degrees of freedom.
-The key results are:

-\begin{itemize} \item \textbf{Canonical Structure}: The conjugate momenta for the metric and scalar fields reveal a well-defined phase space structure.
-For the spatial metric $g_{ij}$, the momentum receives contributions from both the Einstein-Hilbert sector and Gauss-Bonnet corrections, while the quintom fields follow standard canonical relations with appropriate signs for phantom and normal fields.

-\item \textbf{Constraint Analysis}: The theory possesses a complete set of primary and secondary constraints arising from diffeomorphism invariance, ensuring the elimination of unphysical degrees of freedom.

-\item \textbf{Physical Degrees of Freedom}: Using Dirac's counting algorithm, we establish that the physical configuration space contains exactly 4 degrees of freedom: 2 tensor modes (transverse-traceless graviton polarizations) and 2 scalar modes (the quintom fields $\phi$ and $\psi$).
-This matches the expected count for a healthy scalar-tensor theory. \end{itemize}
+As detailed in Appendix~\ref{sec:Hamiltonian}, we perform a complete 3+1 decomposition of the action (\ref{eq:action}) to determine the independent physical degrees of freedom.
+The key results are: \begin{itemize} \item \textbf{Canonical Structure}: The conjugate momenta for the metric and scalar fields reveal a well-defined phase space structure. \item \textbf{Constraint Analysis}: The theory possesses a complete set of primary and secondary constraints arising from diffeomorphism invariance. \item \textbf{Physical Degrees of Freedom}:Using Dirac's counting algorithm, we establish that the physical configuration space contains exactly 4 degrees of freedom: 2 tensor modes (transverse-traceless graviton polarizations) and 2 scalar modes (the quintom fields $\phi$ and $\psi$). \end{itemize} The perfect fluid matter component, described by the equation of state $p = \omega\rho$ and the continuity equation $\dot{\rho} + 3H(\rho + p) = 0$, adds a single scalar degree of freedom $\rho(t)$ which is accounted for in our background analysis.